mddemarie/pizza-ordering-system/README.md

 ### Install Django

-Now that you're inside a virtualenv environment, you can install our package requirements:
+Now that you're inside a virtualenv environment, you can install the package requirements:
 ```
 pip install django
 pip install djangorestframework